njoguamos/laravel-pesapal/README.md

 ## Testing

 > **Info** Where possible, the tests uses real [sandbox credentials](https://developer.pesapal.com/api3-demo-keys.txt), and as such the request is not mocked.
 This ensures the stability of the package.
 Where it is impossible to use real credentials, the request is mocked.
+Therefore you must be connected to the internet to run the some of the tests.

 ```bash
 composer test